Pro-Kiddie/IoTFlaskApp/README.md

 Lambda functions that need to be created will be denoted like this

-The code for each lambda function can be found in “aws_lambda” inside the project folder with the prefix “lambda_<function name>”
+The code for each lambda function can be found in “aqmonitoring/aws_lambda” inside the project folder with the prefix “lambda_<function name>”

 Additionally, permissions have to be configured for each lambda function that has to be created.
 These can be found under Services > Lambda.
 The specific permissions for each lambda function are listed below.